tingard/hierarchial-spiral-modelling-paper/referee_response2.md

 > 2. In this context, it is striking that the authors now choose NGC 4689 as a example of a flocculent galaxy, even though spiral structure is visible, in particular the eastern arm.
 True, Elmegreen & Elmegreen (1987) list it as a class 3 spiral, i.e. in the same category as NGC 2841, but the spiral arms are clearly there in the 3.6 micron Spitzer image.
 I suggest using NGC 2841 as a good example for a flocculent galaxy, and note that for NGC 5055 there is a paper by Michele Thornley -  1996ApJ...469L..45T - pointing out that in the K'-band there is spiral structure seen, even though it is also listed as a prototype flocculent spiral in Elmegreen & Elmegreen (1987).

-We have edited to use NGC 2841 as the example of a flocculent galaxy ** TO DO - I put the SDSS image of it in the drive.  **
+We have edited to use NGC 2841 as the example of a flocculent galaxy.

 > 3. The authors write on page 2 left side line 38: Spiral tightness is also observed to correlate with rotation curve shape (Seigar et al. 2005), with rising rotation curves creating more open spiral structure.